Sowing: Hand sowing

-Hand sowing or (planting) is the process of casting handfuls of seed over prepared ground, or broadcasting (from which the technological term is derived).
+Hand sowing or (planting) is the process of casting handfuls of seed over prepared ground: broadcasting, that is, broadcast seeding (from which the technological term is derived).
 Usually, a drag or harrow is employed to incorporate the seed into the soil.
 Though labor-intensive for any but small areas, this method is still used in some situations.
 Practice is required to sow evenly and at the desired rate.
 A hand seeder can be used for sowing, though it is less of a help than it is for the smaller seeds of grasses and legumes.

 Hand sowing may be combined with pre-sowing in seed trays.
 This allows the plants to come to strength indoors during cold periods (e.g. spring in temperate countries).

 Seed drill

-In agriculture, most seed is now sown using a seed drill, which offers greater precision; seed is sown evenly and at the desired rate.
+In agriculture, most seed is now sown using a seed drill, which offers the best precision; seed is sown evenly and at the desired rate.
 The drill also places the seed at a measured distance below the soil, so that less seed is required.
 The standard design uses a fluted feed metering system, which is volumetric in nature; individual seeds are not counted.
 Rows are typically about 10–30 cm apart, depending on the crop species and growing conditions.
 Several row opener types are used depending on soil type and local tradition.
 Grain drills are most often drawn by tractors, but can also be pulled by horses.
 Pickup trucks are sometimes used, since little draft is required.

 A seed rate of about 100 kg of seed per hectare (2 bushels per acre) is typical, though rates vary considerably depending on crop species, soil conditions, and farmer's preference.
 Excessive rates can cause the crop to lodge, while too thin a rate will result in poor utilisation of the land, competition with weeds and a reduction in the yield.